Texas based Recordhelp.com allows to clear, expunge or seal criminal records.

 Expunge or seal your record now by ordering our easy to use forms.

-DO-IT-YOURSELF: RECORD SEAL FORMS
+DO-IT-YOURSELF: RECORD SEAL FORMS AND ORDERS OF NONDISCLOSURE

 COST: $199.95